dotnet/dotnet-monitor/documentation/api/definitions.md

 ## ExceptionConfiguration

 Object describing attributes of an exception to use for filtering.
+To be filtered, an exception must match **all** provided fields (e.g. if `className` and `exceptionType` are provided, the top frame of the exception's call stack must have that class name and the exception must be that type).

 | Name | Type | Description |
 |---|---|---|